 Apply to The Creative Placemaking Minor

-Up to 20 undergraduate students from the architecture and studio art programs will be accepted each year.
+Up to 20 undergraduate students will be accepted each year.

 Eligibility